jameswatts/cake-toolkit/README.md

 * **single:** This action simply creates a series XML nodes.
 It accepts a single argument, which is the number of nodes to generate.
 * **lineal:** This action creates a multi-dimensional sequence of XML nodes in a lineal hierarchy.
 It accepts a single argument, which is the number of levels of nodes to generate.
 * **exponential:** This action creates a multi-dimentional sequence of XML nodes in an exponential hierarchy.
 It accepts a single argument, which is the number of exponential factors to generate.
-* **matrix:** This action display a matrix of data in a HTML table.
+* **matrix:** This action displays a matrix of data in a HTML table.
 It accepts 2 arguments, the first is the number of rows to generate, and the second the number of cells in each row.

 When "debug" is set to any value higher than *0*, and assuming caching is NOT enabled, the plugin will also add a **Ctk-Info** header to the *HTTP* response, for example:

 ```
-Ctk-Info: controller=Benchmark, action=index, render-time=0.019, total-memory=6.86MB, memory-usage=1.83MB
+Ctk-Info: controller=Benchmark, action=single, render-time=0.019, total-memory=6.86MB, memory-usage=1.83MB
 ```

 This header contains the following values: